 - In a large skillet, saute ground turkey or beef on medium heat until browned.
 Add onion, garlic, carrots and mushrooms and cook until soft, about 3 minutes.

-- Add a 1/2 cup of chicken stock, potato starch and corn and bring mixture to a light boil, mixing often.
+- Add a ½ cup of chicken stock and potato starch and bring mixture to a light boil, mixing often.

 - Turn off heat and add half of your fresh herbs (you'll reserve the other half for your cauliflower mash) along with salt and pepper.
 Set aside.